 When you receive your ATAR, you may have the urge to rethink your university or study area of choice.
 Usually, over 25,000 students change their UAC preferences between receiving their ATAR and the change of preferences closing date.

-The decision-making process can feel overwhelming, thankfully, we've compiled these seven tips to help you make sense of your UAC preferences.
+The decision-making process can feel overwhelming, so we've compiled these seven tips to help you make sense of your UAC preferences.

 But first, you may want a quick recap on some key terms we use.

 Your ATAR, or Australian Tertiary Admission Rank, is a number between 0 and 99.95 – a rank which tells you about how you’ve gone in the HSC overall compared to other students.

 Learn more about how the ATAR is calculated.

 Your selection rank is your ATAR plus any adjustment factors (previously known as bonus points).